-When discussing the different factors that cause skin to either break out, or otherwise not be in its perfect state, you have to take into account any genetic factors or predispositions you might have that can be linked to breakouts or especially sensitive skin.
+When discussing the different factors that cause the skin to not be in its best state, you have to take into account any genetic factors or predispositions you might have that can be linked to breakouts or sensitive skin.

-First of all, your genetics are the core reason why you have the skin type you do in the first place, whether it’s oily, dry, or combination.
-Many skin conditions are also genetic, or can put you at increased risk for developing them.
-Such conditions would include acne (at any age), eczema, psoriasis, and rosacea.
+First of all, your genetics are the core reason why you have the skin type you do in the first place, whether it’s oily, dry, combination, sensitive, or normal.
+Many skin conditions are also genetic or can put you at increased risk for developing conditions like acne (at any age), eczema, psoriasis, and rosacea.